fuckgm/tron-web/README.md

+# This is a special branch to help tronbox develpment.
+Don't merge it.

 ## What is Tron-Web?

 TronWeb aims to deliver a unified, seamless development experience influenced by Ethereum's [Web3](https://github.com/ethereum/web3.js/) implementation.
 We have taken the core of [Web3](https://github.com/ethereum/web3.js/) and expanded upon it to unlock the functionality of TRON's unique feature set along with offering new tools for integrating DApps in the browser, Node.js and IoT devices.